zy-f/alphazero/README.md

 # alphazero
-personal implementation of DeepMind's AlphaZero
+Personal implementation of DeepMind's AlphaZero in Pytorch

-developed for tictactoe
+- developed for tictactoe
-development for connect 4 planned
+- development for connect 4 planned

 To train and play:
 1) Install library requirements (via `pip3 install -r requirements.txt`)